omeid/uconfig/README.md

 package main

 import (
     "encoding/json"
     "fmt"

     "github.com/omeid/uconfig"
+    "github.com/omeid/uconfig/plugins/secret"

     "github.com/omeid/uconfig/examples/secrets/secretsource"
-	"github.com/omeid/uconfig/plugins/secret"
 )

 // Creds is an example of a config struct that uses secret values. type Creds struct {
     // by default, secret plugin will generate a name that is identical
     // to env plugin, SCREAM_SNAKE_CASE, so in this case it will be
     // APIKEY however, following the standard uConfig nesting rules
     // in Config struct below, it becomes CREDS_APIKEY.
     APIKey string `secret:""`
     // or you can provide your own name, which will not be impacted
     // by nesting or the field name.
     APIToken string `secret:"API_TOKEN"`
 }

 type Config struct {
     Creds Creds
 }

-var files = uconfig.Files{
-	{"config.json", json.Unmarshal, false},
-}

 var secrets = secret.New(func(name string) (string, error) {
     // you're free to grab the secret based on the name from wherever
     // you please, aws secrets-manager, hashicorp vault, or wherever. value, ok := secretsource.Get(name)
     if !ok {
         return "", secret.ErrSecretNotFound
     }

     return value, nil
 })

 func main() {
     // then you can use the secretPlugin with uConfig like any other plugin.
     // Lucky, uconfig.Classic allows passing more plugins, which means
-	// you can simply do the following for flags, envs, files, and secrets! conf := uconfig.Classic[Config](files, secrets).Run()
+    // you can simply do the following for flags, envs, files, and secrets! conf := uconfig.Classic[Config](nil, secrets).Run()

     fmt.Printf("we got an API Key: %s\n", conf.Creds.APIKey)
 }
 ```